20 Unusual Uses for Workshop Tools

 There’s an elegant simplicity to quality hand tools.
 So much so that many craftsmen can’t bring themselves to discard beloved tools after they’ve worn out.
-If you like the look of old tools and hardware, consider giving them new life as hooks and hangers.
-Wooden clamp handles are especially sharp looking, but you can use the same tactic to reuse many clamps, faucet handles and cleats.
+If you like the look of old tools and hardware, consider giving them a new life.

 Drill as Kitchen Mixer

 Shockingly, your trusty drill can be used as everything from a mixer to a mini-lathe, sometimes as a novelty, but sometimes to great effect.
 If you want to put this most reliable of workshop tools to creative culinary use, check out how to use a drill to speed up food prep.

 While they’re not a good choice for indoor work, they perform surprisingly well to clean out cars, garages and other workshop tools.
 Turn one loose in an area where the debris can go tumbling outdoors, and you’ll save time and keep your work area free of sawdust and similar debris.
 Check out 30 more of our favorite handy tool tips.